Health Impacts

 • All intake quantities are in fresh (as consumed) weight, matching the GDD dietary intake data convention (see Current Diets)

-• GBD risk factors are evaluated for adult populations (≥25 years) - the current implementation uses population-weighted “All ages” dietary intake averages, which may underestimate risk for adult-only populations
+• GBD risk factors are evaluated for adult populations (≥25 years) - the implementation weights dietary intake over ages ≥ health.intake_age_min (25 by default) using age-specific populations

 • The model currently implements a subset of these risk factors based on data availability and model scope